 Activity Community Outcome Council Role Visitor information services are offered throughout the District.
 Vibrant economy Providing an opportunity for local tourism operators to promote their products/services to local consumers as well as visitors to the district.
-Locally and throughout the i-SITE Network Strong community Funder Funder Funder Funder Council is committed to the promotion of attractions, products and services that our region has to offer.
+Locally and throughout the i-SITE Network Strong community Council is committed to the promotion of attractions, products and services that our region has to offer.
 We are also committed to providing relevant and appropriate information to our community for any tourism enquiries they may have.
+Funder

-Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Council supports the promotion of Horowhenua as a tourism destination.
-Vibrant economy Strong community i-Site accreditation is maintained at Te Awahou Nieuwe Strom and Te Takeretanga o Kura-hau-pō Achieve Achieve Achieve Achieve facilities.
-Annual number of visitor information enquiries conducted from Horowhenua i-Sites. ≥10,000 ≥10,000 ≥10,000 ≥10,000 i-Site is a visitor information network with over 80 visitor centres throughout New Zealand and offers an excellent platform for local operators and service providers to sell their businesses and for the District to promote local events and public amenities.
+Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Council supports the promotion of Horowhenua as Vibrant economy i-Site accreditation is maintained at Te Awahou Nieuwe Strom and Te Achieve Achieve Achieve Achieve a tourism destination.
+Strong community Takeretanga o Kura-hau-pō facilities. - , Annual number of visitor information enquiries conducted from Horowhenua i- Sites. ≥10,000 ≥10,000 ≥10,000 ≥10,000 i-Site is a visitor information network with over 80 visitor centres throughout New Zealand and offers an excellent platform for local operators and service providers to sell their businesses and for the District to promote local events and public amenities.
 The i-Site brand is managed by Tourism New Zealand and various standards must be met to maintain accreditation.